Japanese Communist Party: Postwar reemergence

 On 4 October 1945, all political prisoners, including communists that had been imprisoned for decades, were ordered to be released by the Allied military occupation of Japan.
 The first issue of Shimbun Akahata after the end of the war thanked the Allied occupation for the "democratic revolution" that was occurring and called for the recreation of a communist political party.
 A national conference was held on 8 November 1945, and the 4th Party Congress was held from 1 to 2 December.
 This was the party's first congress in nineteen years.

 According to Jacobin, the JCP, unlike the French, and Italian communists, emerged into the postwar period without an organizational base established through wartime resistance movements.
 As a result, the postwar JCP relied heavily on support of Korean activists in Japan.
 Of the roughly one thousand supporters who gathered in Western Tokyo to greet party members who had emerged from prison on 10 October 1945, half or more were Korean.
 Initially the JCP advocated for a united front with the Japan Socialist Party though this did not occur due to profound positional disagreements between the two parties.

 Nosaka returned to Japan after fourteen years in exile on 10 January 1946.
 Under the guidance of Nosaka, the party pursued a policy of portraying itself as "lovable".
 Nosaka's strategy involved avoiding open calls for violent revolution and taking advantage of the seemingly pro-labor stance of the Allied occupation to organize the urban working classes and win power at the ballot box and through propaganda.
 In particular, the party was successful in winning acceptance of the notion that communists had been the only ones to resist Japanese wartime militarism.
 This propaganda effort won the party thousands of new members and an even larger number of sympathizers, especially among artists and intellectuals.

 Party membership, which never exceeded 1,000 in the pre-war period, rose from 1,180 in December 1945, to 7,500 by February 1946, 70,000 by December 1947, and over 100,000 by April 1950.
 Sanbetsu, a union affiliated with the JCP, had around 1.5 million members as overall Japanese union membership rose to 6 million in the post-war period.
 The JCP benefited from Japan's Korean population that was more favorable to communism due to discrimination and high unemployment rates.
-The JCP made dramatic gains in the 1949 general election, tripling its popular vote support and increasing its seat total from 4 to 35.
+The JCP made dramatic gains in the 1949 Japanese general election, tripling its popular vote support and increasing its seat total from 4 to 35.